blackbotsecurity/AWS-Attack/README.md

 | ttp/waf_enum.py: | T1518.b.002 |

-##LOGGING ENHANCEMENTS
+## LOGGING ENHANCEMENTS
-JSON logging is enrichmented with MITRE ATT&CK techniques and additional fields that make it easy for operators to identify and mitigate AWS security defenses.
+JSON logging is enriched with MITRE ATT&CK techniques and additional fields that make it easy for operators to identify and mitigate AWS security gaps.
 ```
 {
   "technique_info": {